-Twelve-year-old Ali is treated for shrapnel injuries in Al Salam clinic after a bomb destroyed his house.
-MSF teams work in 11 hospitals and health centres throughout Yemen, and provide support to a further 18.
+Ali is treated for shrapnel injuries in Al Salam clinic after a bomb destroyed his house.
+MSF teams work in 11 hospitals and health centres throughout Yemen, port to a further 18.
 Below: Ali with his sister and family.

 Half an hour earlier, the surgeon and I were in the minor injuries section of the emergency room.
 It was 2 pm and the desert sun was making its presence felt.
 Outside it was 43 degrees; inside wasn't much better.
 A 45-year-old woman was brought in with a gash to her right shoulder, just above the shoulder blade.